-Since 14th January 2005 the general insurance industry has been under the supervision of the Financial Services Authority (FSA).
-This means that all providers of insurance (e.g. insurance companies and Lloyd’s of London) and firms that arrange insurance for their clients (insurance brokers, intermediaries, agents etc.) must now (by Law) be authorised by the FSA.
-Although travel agents that sell travel insurance (along with a holiday) and retailers selling extended warranties (for example with a washing machine) are currently exempt from FSA supervision.
+Since 14th January 2005 the general insurance industry has been under the supervision of initially the Financial Services Authority (FSA), latterly renamed the Financial Conduct Authority.
+This means that all providers of insurance (e.g. insurance companies and Lloyd’s of London) and firms that arrange insurance for their clients (insurance brokers, intermediaries, agents etc.) must now (by Law) be authorised by the FCA.
+Although travel agents that sell travel insurance (along with a holiday) and retailers selling extended warranties (for example with a washing machine) are currently exempt from FCA supervision.

 Dealing with an Authorised firm gives consumers added protection.
 For example, all Authorised firms must have in place a formal complaints procedure, this includes membership of the Financial Ombudsman Service (FOS).
 The FOS provides consumers with a free, independent service for resolving disputes with financial firms.
 In the unlikely event that our complaints procedure does not resolve an issue, you may then refer to the FOS.

 In addition, all authorised firms subscribe to the The Financial Services Compensation Scheme (FSCS).
 The FSCS is the UK’s statutory fund of last resort for customers of financial services firms.
 This means that FSCS can pay compensation to consumers if a firm is unable, or likely to be unable, to pay claims against it.